Using the Deployment Sequence

 Assemble the default dashboards to be displayed on the user's home page upon logging in, identify search criteria, and identify quick actions to benefit your users.
 Determine the core business functions to be stored in business objects as well as grouping similar business objects so that they can share fields.
 Also, determine relationships to be created between business objects to enable information to be shared.
 Design the forms used in your application based on these business objects.

-Roles determine the access a user has to the Service Manager user interfaces, which include forms, dashboards, and controls.
+Roles determine the access a user has to the Neurons for ITSM user interfaces, which include forms, dashboards, and controls.
 Organize your users by job task before adding them to your application.

 Design a test case to determine that your application settings are producing the desired results before deploying the application.